jad-issa/data-bot/README.md

 }
 ```
 but some configuration also leaks into the `questions.json` file where it every question is either enabled or disabled.
+You can get your bot token by following the instructions [here](https://core.telegram.org/bots#6-botfather).

 ## Questions format
 The `questions.json` is a JSON list of questions, each of which is under this format: